tdube2014/Discharge/Readme.md

 <br>
 <br>

-#### Gauge Pool and Reference Sites
+#### Gage Pool and Reference Sites

 The purpose of this section is to establish permanent reference sites.

 **1**
 <br>
-First select a gauge pool with good control and install pad with pressure transducer.
+First select a gage pool with good control and install pad with pressure transducer.

 <br>
 <br>